MaybeJustJames/devenv-talk/README.md

 ## The API Server

-When working on this I need:

-* A text editor with LSP client
 * A Python LSP (e.g. `pylsp`)
 * A database (e.g. Postgres or sqlite)
 * And a way of giving the API server the database connection information